mariana19901990/mutation_ms/README.md

 ## Data for called sites
 The original data files for the numbers of called sites are very large.
 The file /data/calledsites.RData contains the number of called sites that has been processed and can be directly loaded into R

+## Simulating mutations
+- File create_RMT2 -> Create the RMT file necessary to simulate different mutation rates across the genome.
+This file is necessary for running "mutation-simulator"
+- File mv_mutation_simmulator -> File that simulates different mutation rate across the genome.
+First, it simulates higher mutation rate in H3K9 domains.
+Second it simulates uniformly mutation rate across the genome, and finally it simulates the reads.